 I’m thinking of two instances in particular when I should have put my foot down and said, “No, absolutely not” and held my ground.
 As it was, I meekly went along with what others around me wanted–always wanting the people around me to be happy–and have lived with the memory of that ever since.

-The first instance, I was 30 years old, and concluding my third pastorate.
+In the first instance, I was 30 years old and concluding my third pastorate.

 This was to be my final service in that church where I had labored hard for three and a half years.
 I had a sermon prepared, some final things to say to the church, points I felt would be helpful and encouraging, and a fellowship honoring our little family was to follow.